FriendsOfFlarum/analytics/readme.md

 - Piwiki's url should not end with an '/', ex: domain.com or domain.com/piwik
 - Visit the extensions tab in your admin to configure your analytics services.
+- Visit the Analytics tab in admin to see your piwik's analytics results.

 ### Links